 Keep Massachusetts Beautiful officially launched in May 2014, but the organization’s roots trace back to the spring of 2008.
 That’s when Executive Director Neil Rhein’s wife encouraged him to stop simply complaining about the litter along the streets of his hometown in Mansfield, Mass., and “do something about it.”

 Since its inception, Keep Mansfield Beautiful has drastically reduced the volume of litter, beautified public spaces, fostered a sense of community pride, and delivered volunteer labor and in-kind donations worth more than $350,000 to the town of Mansfield.
 In the process, the town has been become a cleaner, greener place to live, work, and play.

-At Keep Massachusetts Beautiful, we believe every town and city should have a group of engaged residents, government, and business leaders who focus on the issues of litter prevention and cleanup, waste reduction and recycling, and beautification and community greening.
+At Keep Massachusetts Beautiful, we believe every town and city can benefit from having a group of engaged residents, government, and business leaders who focus on the issues of litter prevention and cleanup, waste reduction and recycling, and beautification and community greening.
 By implementing proven methodologies and sharing ideas that have helped other Keep Massachusetts Beautiful chapters succeed, dramatic improvements are possible.